 - Import the template .carto file packaged from “Download resources” of this guide and create the map.
 Builder opens with Madrid Metro Lines as the first map layer, Station Names as the second layer, and Fast Food Locations as the third map layer.

-From the LAYERS pane, create a new layer from the original source of data for the Madrid Metro Lines.
+- From the LAYERS list, create a new layer from the original source of data for the Madrid Metro Lines.

 B(Station Names), click the original source of data,